sinasadjadi/mqtt-react-hook/README.md

 This is an optional feature that may impact compilation time depending on your project size.
 However, it's highly recommended for developers using TypeScript to take advantage of the type enhancements it offers.

-### Create a declaration file and export it
+### Create a declaration file

 You can define your own types for topics using [Type Augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) and [Merging Interfaces](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#merging-interfaces) in TypeScript.
-To begin, create a declaration file that exports a module named mqtt-react-hook.
+To begin, create a declaration and import mqtt-react-hook. then declare an Interface(or Type) called IPattern.

 ```ts
 import "mqtt-react-hook"